Introduction to Java Cryptography

 JCE stands for Java Cryptography Extension.
 The cryptographic functionalities of the encryption of data fall in the category of Java Cryptography Extension.
 The architecture of Java Cryptography Extension follows the same pattern as that of Java Cryptography Architecture.
 It is also based on the concept of Provider classes and engine classes as we have discussed in the JCA.
 The implementation is the default which is provided by Sun Microsystems.
 Since the architecture is similar to Java Cryptography Architecture, we will not discuss the same thing again.

 Both Java Cryptography Architecture and Java Cryptography Extension are strong Cryptography Architectures.
 They have been carefully planned and designed to allow for further expansion as well as vendor-independent.
-The biggest problem here is to use Java Cryptography where we need to face licensing issues.
+The biggest problem here is to use this cryptography where we need to face licensing issues.
 Because of its export laws, Java Cryptography Extension does not come as a part of the core Java Development Kit.
 Now the restrictions have been lifted, application developers can easily use the Java Cryptography Extension freely.

 This is a guide to Java Cryptography.
 Here we discuss the Introduction to Java Cyuptography and the Services and Implementing Provider for Cryptography.
 You can also go through our related articles to learn more –